Ravnur-Inc/ams-api-replacement-demo-app/sdk-ms-azure-management-demo/Readme.md

-### Configure and run application
+### Configure and run the RMS API Demo Application for the Microsoft Azure Management Media SDK

-1. Open command prompt in your working directory
+1. Open a command prompt in your working directory
 2. Clone the repo: ```git clone git@github.com:Ravnur-Inc/ams-migration-demo.git```
 3. Go to app folder ```cd sdk-azure-resource-manager-demo```
-4. To configure RMS connection set the following environment variables (if you use test RMS instance contact us to get those credentials):
+4. To configure the RMS connection, set the following environment variables (if you use the Ravnur RMS POC instance, contact us to get those credentials):
 ```
 set Ravnur__SubscriptionId=<RMS account subscription ID>
 set Ravnur__ResourceGroupName=<RMS account resource group name>